NVIDIA/aistore/docs/storage_svcs.md

 The service ensures is that for any given object there will be *no two replicas* sharing the same local disk.

-> Unlike [erasure coding](#erasure-coding) that takes care of distributing redundant content across *different* clustered nodes, local mirror is, as the the name implies, local.
+> Unlike [erasure coding](#erasure-coding) that takes care of distributing redundant content across *different* clustered nodes, local mirror is, as the name implies, local.
 When a bucket is [configured as a mirror](/ais/setup/config.sh), objects placed into this bucket get locally replicated and the replicas are stored in local filesystems.

 > As aside, note that AIS storage targets can be deployed to utilize Linux LVMs that provide a variety of RAID/mirror schemas.